What kind of volunteering opportunities does Communicare have?

 Will I be working with other volunteers?

 Some of the volunteer roles involve working with other volunteers.
 Others involve working with community members or staff.
-If you have a preference, let us know.

 We also offer volunteer support and social events throughout the year.
 You will receive invitations to attend these events, where you can meet other Communicare volunteers.

 What support will I have once I am volunteering?